Choosing between JustCall and Kixie for your sales team's phone system often comes down to five questions:

 That assumption breaks down quickly.

 Sales reps burn hours dialing through static lists, reaching voicemails, wrong numbers, and prospects who left the company months ago.
 Connection rates hover around 2-5% on cold outbound.
-Even when someone picks up, the rep often has no idea whether this prospect cares about what they're selling.
+Even when someone picks up, the rep often has no idea whether this prospect cares about what they are selling or whether the company is even evaluating a solution like theirs.

 ZoomInfo approaches the problem from the opposite direction.

-Before anyone picks up a phone, the GTM Context Graph (ZoomInfo's intelligence layer) has already identified which accounts show buying signals, which contacts within those accounts make decisions, and what concerns they're likely to have.
-When a rep using GTM Workspace reaches out, they're calling a prospect who is in-market, with context about why, using a verified direct-dial number that works.
+Before anyone picks up a phone, the GTM Context Graph (ZoomInfo's intelligence layer) has already identified which accounts show buying signals, which contacts within those accounts make decisions, and what concerns they are likely to have.
+When a rep using GTM Workspace reaches out, they are calling a prospect who is in-market, with context about why, using a verified direct-dial number that works.

 The difference shows up in results.
 Seismic's sales team attributed 39% of active pipeline to opportunities identified by ZoomInfo signals and reported 54% productivity gains.
 Thomson Reuters increased closed-won deals by 40%.
-These results don't come from dialing faster.
+These results do not come from dialing faster.
 They come from knowing where to focus.

 JustCall covers more channels, Kixie dials harder